-I'm a 30 year veteran and multi award winning mix engineer in the music industry and current voting and music submission member of the Grammys.
+I'm a 30 year veteran and multi award winning mix engineer in the music industry and current voting and music submission member of the GRAMMYS™.
 I graduated from New York University in audio engineering and music composition, I have worked at such famed studios as Electric Lady, Soundworks, NYU Studios, and my own: Quadra-Jet and Peter Jay Audio.

-In addition to my work as a mix engineer and studio owner, I am also a former Geffen and Music For Nations touring musician.
-I created the high fidelity sound at the famed Callahan's Music Hall in the Detroit area.
-I still enjoy mixing national artists in that esteemed venue.
+In addition to my work as a mix engineer and studio owner, I am also a former Geffen artist and Music For Nations ?
+Futurist touring musician.
+I created the high fidelity sound at the famed Callahan's Music Hall in the Detroit area for 10 years.

 Interview with Peter Jay Mix Engineer

 A: Hybrid.
 They both are necessary.
 Digital is great for editing and speed.
 Analog is great for coloring and bringing the music out of the sterile, digital world and into a pleasing, aural environment.

 A: "I'll work it till its done"